renderorange/weather-api/README.txt

 # ENDPOINTS

-The API is served by default over port 3000, but can be configured for others (more about that in the CONFIGURATION section below).
+The API is served port 3000 listening on all interfaces, but can be configured to a specific interface or other port (more about that in the CONFIGURATION section below).

 ## /weather